 The RP-HPLC technique was used to develop and validate the etravirine method.
-Hypersil C18 (4.0 mm,151 mm, 6 m) was employed for the estimate.
-Acetonitrile was employed as the mobile phase at a flow rate of 1 ml/minute with a retention duration of 1.8 min, at a maximum wavelength of 271 nm.
-Etravirine has a linearity range of 10 to 60 gml-1.
+Hypersil C18 (150 mm x 4.6 mm, 5 $\mu$ ) was employed for the estimate.
+Etravirine has a linearity range of 10 to 50 $\mu$ g/ml.
 The average recovery rate was 98.8%, that falls in the range of 98-99%.
 The correlation co-efficient was 0.999 and the % RSD was 0.55%, which is in the acceptable range.
 These findings demonstrate that the approach is exact, responsive, economical, as well as tough.
 HPLC is a quicker process.
 The suggested approach may be used to accurately determine the dose form of both drug products and tablets.
 The approach was determined to be appropriate for normal laboratory testing with a high level of precision as well as accuracy.